Best Travel Cards for Australians (2026): Up Bank vs Wise vs Revolut vs YouTrip

 Crypto access

 *Conditions apply.
-All rates and limits based on free/standard plans as of March 2026.
+All rates and limits based on free/standard plans as of June 2026.
+Wise ATM structure updated 1 May 2026.
+Up Bank Grow rate updated 22 May 2026.
 ATM operator fees may apply with any card.
 Always verify current pricing directly with each provider.

-Up Bank — Best Overall for Australian Travelers
+Up Bank — best pick for most travellers

-Up Bank’s biggest advantage is simplicity: there are no monthly limits on fee-free spending or ATM withdrawals overseas.
-You don’t need to track allowances or worry about hitting a cap.
-It’s also a proper Australian bank account (backed by Bendigo Bank), so you can receive your salary, set up BPAY, and earn up to 4.85% interest on savings through their Grow & Flow system.
+Up Bank’s biggest edge is simplicity: there are no monthly caps on fee-free card spending or ATM withdrawals overseas.
+You don’t need to track allowances.
+It’s also a proper Australian bank account (backed by Bendigo and Adelaide Bank), so you can receive salary, set up BPAY, and earn up to 5.35% p.a. on savings through the Grow & Flow system (raised from 5.10% on 22 May 2026).

 Strengths

-• 0% international transaction fees with no cap
+• 0% international transaction fees — no cap

 • Full bank account (salary, BPAY, savings)